-As of December 31, 2019 and 2018, accruals for asset retirement obligations are \$23 million and \$22 million, respectively, and are primarily included in Other noncurrent liabilities.
+As of December 31, 2017 and 2016, accruals for asset retirement obligations included in Accrued expenses are \$0.1 million for both periods, and included in Other noncurrent liabilities are \$19 million and \$12 million, respectively.

 Amounts recorded for asset retirement obligations can result from a complex series of judgments about future events and uncertainties and can rely on estimates and assumptions.
 For information about the risks associated with estimates and assumptions, see Estimates and Assumptions.